calerouxz/TemperKB-case/Documentation/print guide.md

 Self-tap holes (on the **switch plate** and the optional **self-tap case base**) will have a 1.9mm hole (-0.01mm to standard M2) to get a tight fit.

-I plan to make the print available on makerworld for easy printing for those who own Bambulab printers.
+I made the case available on Makerworld for those who own Bambulab printers: [Link to the case on Makerworld](https://makerworld.com/en/models/420450#profileId-323142)

 ## Switch plate
 The switch plate is not particularly difficul to print, but be mindful of your filament and the large flat area it requires, as with some filaments it could lead to warping.